fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Built-In Post-Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 By now, the electromagnetic field simulation is complete.
-It's up to us analyze and interpret the data.
+It's up to us to analyze and interpret the data.

-To analyze the frequency response of the structure, one would need to specify a discrete list of frequencies of interest.
+To analyze the frequency response of the structure, we need to specify a discrete list of frequencies of interest.
 One can generate such a list with the help of numpy's ``linspace()`` function.
 The following code creates a ``freq_list`` with 1000 evenly-spaced elements from 100 MHz to 10 GHz::